-Recursion is a method by which a problem gets solved through iteration.
+Recursion is the method by which a problem gets solved through iteration.

-In other words, a recursive function is a function that repetitively invokes itself infinitely (or until something stops it).
+In other words, a recursive function is a function that repeatedly invokes itself infinitely (or until something stops it).

-- It is always important to define a base case when creating a recursive function — so that the recursion function will not run endlessly, thereby crashing the browser.
+It is always important to define a base case when creating a recursive function—so that the function will not run endlessly, thereby crashing the browser.

 function’s recursive invocation.